TuckerFaulk/hagman-project/README.md

 My idea for this project was to develop an online game for players to enjoy.

-The object of the game is to ...
+The object of the game is to:

+- Suggest letters to see if they are contained in the hidden answer.
+- If the letter is not in the hidden answer, you lose a life.
+- To win the game, continue to suggest letters until all of the letters in the hidden answer are revealed.
+- Although, if you guess too many incorrect letters and lose all your lives, the game is lost.

 ![Am I Responsive Image]()